mpaperno/MSFSTouchPortalPlugin/README.md

 Please let me know if you publish a page (or buttons/assets) which I could add to this list.

+## Troubleshooting

+The plugin logs errors and warnings to a plain-text file.
+7 days worth of logs are kept by default (a new file is started for each day).
+The log files are located within the plugin's installation folder, which is in Touch Portal's configuration directory:<br />
+`C:\Users<User Name>\AppData\Roaming\TouchPortal\plugins\MSFSTouchPortalPlugin\logs` folder, where `<User Name>` is your Windows user name.

+**If something isn't working as expected, check the log.**

+Another way to quickly see latest log entries is by using the provided TP States and displaying them in a button area.

+- _MSFS - Plugin -> Most recent plugin log messages_ (`MSFSTouchPortalPlugin.Plugin.State.LogMessages`) - Shows the last dozen logged messages.
+Give this
+  one a good size "button" (eg. cell size 4x3 or so).
+- _MSFS - System -> Data from most recent Simulator System Event_ (`MSFSTouchPortalPlugin.SimSystem.State.SimSystemEventData`) - Shows one line of text from the last
+  significant "simulator event."
+In case an error or warning is logged, the log entry with the error should show here.

+You could also monitor the _MSFS - System -> Simulator System Event_ for the `Plugin Error` and/or `SimConnect Error` events.
+For example you could have a button light up red when this event happens, so you can know to go check the log.

 ## Update Notifications

 The latest version of this software is always published on the GitHub [Releases](https://github.com/mpaperno/MSFSTouchPortalPlugin/releases) page.